estiwidder/bold360-mobile-docs-android/docs/chat-configuration/chat-account/bot-chat.md

  ---

 ## AI Chat continuity
-Chatbot continuity has no special meaning as in live chat.
-Previous conversationId can be provided, for the initiated chat session, and if valid will be used, otherwise a new chat session will be created.
+As opposed to a live chat, in a chat with a chatbot, the chat continuity may not be very significant.
+However, the ID of a previous conversation (conversationId) can be provided, for the initiated chat session, and if valid it will be used; otherwise a new chat session will be created.
 The created  conversationId is available for Hosting app managment via [`AccountInfoProvider.update`]({{'/docs/chat-configuration/extra/account-info-provider#account-update' | relative_url}}).
 ```kotlin
 override fun update(account: AccountInfo) {